PrestaShop/prestashop-specs/back-office/catalog/products/catalog-products-add-edit.md

 **As a merchant I want to be able to manage the prices of my products**

 Here is the list of the elements of pricing tab:

-* **\(Retail\) price tax excl ecotax included**: "ecotax included" is displayed only if the “ecotax” option is enabled in International &gt; Taxes.
-Except for a virtual product.
-When a value is filled, the price tax incl field is calculated automatically according to the tax rule chosen.
+* **Retail price (tax excl.)**: When a value is filled, the retail price (tax incl.) field is calculated automatically according to the tax rule chosen.
 To separate decimals a dot or a comma can be used, both should work no matter the language.
 When you change it, the same field in basic settings tab is also updated.
+* **Retail price (tax incl.)**: This field shouldn't be displayed if taxes are disabled in International > Taxes (issue 15330).
+When a value is filled, the retail price (tax excl.) field is calculated automatically according to the tax rule chosen.
+To separate decimals a dot or a comma can be used, both should work no matter the language.
+When you change it, the same field in basic settings tab is also updated.
 * **\(Retail\) price tax incl ecotax included**: This field shouldn't be displayed if taxes are disabled in International &gt; Taxes \([issue 15330](https://github.com/PrestaShop/PrestaShop/issues/15330)\).
 "ecotax included" is displayed only if the “ecotax” option is enabled in International &gt; Taxes.
 Except for a virtual product.
 When a value is filled, the price tax excl field is calculated automatically according to the tax rule chosen.
 To separate decimals a dot or a comma can be used, both should work no matter the language.
 When you change it, the same field in basic settings tab is also updated.
 * **Tax rule**: This field shouldn't be displayed if taxes are disabled in International &gt; Taxes \([issue 15330](https://github.com/PrestaShop/PrestaShop/issues/15330)\).
 Drop-down with all tax rules enabled and a “no tax” option.
 When you change it, the price tax incl is updated.
-And the “tax rule” field in Pricing tab is also changed.
+And the “tax rule” field in Basic settings tab is also changed.
 If you select an United States tax rule, price tax incl = price tax excl because it is a tax per state and we can not say in which state is the shop.
 When you change it, the same field in basic settings tab is also updated.
 * **Manage tax rule**: Open in a new browser tab International &gt; Taxes
 * **Display the "On sale!" flag on the product page, and on product listings**: When the checkbox is checked, it displays a banner "PROMO !" \(not linked to a possible promotion in progress\) on the image of the product in the product listing and on the product page in front-office.
 * **Final retail price banner**: Displays the final prices tax excl and tax incl \(tax incl only if taxes are enabled in International &gt; Taxes\).
 Prices are updated when they are modified above.
-* **Price per unit tax excl**: By default, it’s set to 0.000000
+* **Retail price per unit (tax excl.)**: By default, it’s set to 0.000000
 You can fill the unit price if you sell products per unit.
 To separate decimals a dot or a comma can be used, both should work no matter the language.
 Displayed in the product page in front-office.